ThatOneCalculator/DiscordRPCMaker/README.md

 npm i -g syncprompt
 ```
 - Try reinstalling node, making sure npm is included.
+- Windows specific: `npm i -g --production windows-build-tools --vs2015` (Note: this may take a while and will restart your PC.
+Only do this as a last resort.)

 ### I'm on mobile, what do I do?
 As of right now, there's no way to do this through a mobile device.
 Sorry!